 All other Veterans should complete and file a VA form 22-1990 with the Veteran's Administration either online at www.gibill.va.gov or call 1-888-442-4551 at least six to eight weeks prior to the beginning of the semester to allow the government time to determine eligibility for benefits.
-Those veterans applying for Chapter 1607 should clearly indicate this on their application.
+Those veterans applying for Chapter 33 and/or Chapter 1607 should clearly indicate this on their application.